Table of contents

 5. Use Google Meet for webinars and support training

-Google Meet is a video conferencing app provided to users with a Google Workspace account.
-It supports 250 meeting participants and 100,000 live stream viewers.
+Google Meet is a video conferencing app that provides users with a Google Workspace account.
+It supports 250 meeting participants and 100,000 livestream viewers.

-Whenever you make a new Google Calendar appointment with customers, you’ll also get a Hangouts link in the invite using which you can start a call with customers.
+Whenever you make a new Google Calendar appointment with customers, you’ll also receive a Hangouts link in the invite, which you can use to start a call with them.

 You can book a meeting on Google Meet using Google Calendar.
 Similar to other video conferencing software, it allows you to share your screen with other participants.